 My very first thought of the year is “Calgon Take Me Away” with a visual of the commercial from the 1960s for this bath suds product.
 Maybe it was my Mom visiting…

 First meal of the new year is granola with frozen strawberries.
 First chore is ‘feed the cats’ and then the hummers.
-I expect today will be all about cleaning house, finishing another shipment of masks, and finishing an Imperial Crow Cap (crows appliquéd to the cuff of a hand-sewn cap covered with hand braided passementerie).
-I start a shopping list now that my freezer is half empty.
+I expect today will be all about cleaning house, finishing another shipment of masks, and a hat commission.

 COVID-19 hits 20 million cases in the US today, 1 million more than a week ago.
 Double from 2 months ago, double that of India (the next most infected country) and 10x more than France (the next most infected country).
 We now account for a quarter of COVID-19 cases globally, with 20% of the global population.